 The Municipal Act requires that the Treasurer present a report to Council on an annual basis with respect to the performance of the County's investment portfolio, in addition to other specifics as noted below.
-This report addresses the performance of the County's investment portfolio for the period January 1, 2020 to December 31, 2020.
-The total unaudited book value of the County's investment portfolio, as at December 31, 2020, is approximately \$195.05 million, which is comprised of \$103.05 million in fixed income investments, and \$92.0 million in growth/equity investments.
+This report addresses the performance of the County's investment portfolio for the period January 1, 2021 to December 31, 2021.
+The total unaudited book value of the County's investment portfolio, as at December 31, 2021, is approximately \$230.9 million, which is comprised of \$135.9 million in fixed income investments, and \$95.0 million in growth/equity investments.

 The County is required to report the carrying value of its investments (and investment earnings) based on the lower of cost or market, which means any accrued market gains are not reported as income unless the underlying investment is liquidated.
 "Realized" earnings means actual cash income from the investment which has been deposited with the County.
-"Market" gains, on the other hand, relate to the growth in the investment portfolio, but the gain has not been received since the investment was not liquidated.
-The realized return on the fixed portion of the portfolio was 2.8% for 2020, or approximately \$3.0 million of actual cash interest received by the County, while realized returns on the growth portion of the portfolio did not occur in 2020 as none of this portfolio reached maturity or was liquidated.
-The growth market experience gains of 3.52% in 2020, as displayed in Table 2 and compared to Benchmark returns in Chart 2 of this report.
+"Market" gains, on the other hand, relate to the growth in the investment portfolio, but the gain has not been realized since the investment was not liquidated.
+Upon review by the Investment Committee and with the assistance/advice of the County's Investment manager, the County liquidated one investment in April of 2021, and reinvested both the \$10M principal and \$3M return into a new seven-year growth Principle Protected Bank Note.